Robert Mangold

 Robert Mangold (born October 12, 1937) is an American minimalist artist.
 His son is the film director, producer and screenwriter James Mangold.

 Early life and education

 Mangold was born in North Tonawanda, New York.
 His mother, Blanche, was a department store buyer, and his father, Aloysius Mangold, worked at an organ factory.
 He first trained at the Cleveland Institute of Art from 1956 to 1959, and then at Yale University, New Haven, (BFA, 1961; MFA, 1963).

 In 1961 he married Sylvia Plimack, and they moved to New York.
-In the summer of 1962 Mangold was hired as guard at the Museum of Modern Art.
+In the summer of 1962 Mangold was hired as a guard at the Museum of Modern Art.